Last Updated on 21 August 2024 by Cycloscope

 Mozambique is one of the countries with the highest number of malaria cases in the whole world.
 Risks are pretty high even in the dry season.
 If you don’t want to take the prophylaxis, be sure to cover your body at dusk and spray a ton of repellent.
 Look for guesthouses with mosquito nets.

-We recommend buying some Cortem for an emergency, but it’s most advisable heading to one of the many local clinics if you feel sick… go as soon as you accuse the first symptoms – they’ll test you for free and treat you for cheap, no one knows malaria better than those doctors.
+We recommend buying some Cortem for an emergency, but it’s most advisable to head to one of the many local clinics if you feel sick… go as soon as you exhibit the first symptoms – they’ll test you for free and treat you for cheap, no one knows malaria better than those doctors.

-If you are traveling remote areas, consider buying a self-diagnose malaria kit to test yourself, those are said to be reliable.
+If you are traveling to remote areas, consider buying a self-diagnose malaria kit to test yourself, those are said to be reliable.
 If it’s positive, get as fast as possible to a health center or take your Cortem.

 Transportations in Mozambique